Privacy notice

 The short version

 Helios is designed to give you a useful plug-in solar estimate without storing your personal data.
 We don't set cookies, we don't create accounts, and we don't track you across the web.
-Your inputs are processed to produce a single calculation; the result is returned to your browser and a hashed cache key (not your address) is the only thing that touches our cache layer.
+Your inputs are processed to produce a single calculation; the result is returned to your browser and we keep no record of your address.
+We use cookieless, self-hosted analytics to count visits, and a map and a few libraries load in your browser (details below).
+We also record aggregate outcome counts — which verdict, data source, and location-precision level a result used — with no address and no personal data, so we can see how the tool performs across requests.

 What you tell us